 (2) The licensee is liable in respect of the taking of an interest in land or easement over land under section 11ZK to the same extent as the Minister responsible for the administration of the Land Administration Act 1997 would have been liable if the taking had been for the purpose of a public work.

-[Section 11ZM inserted by No. 20 of 1999 s.
+[Section 11ZM inserted: No. 20 of 1999 s.
 8.]

 11ZN.
 Easements in gross